HashashinMaster/fitness-helper/README.md

             - on hover how much sets left
             - on hover you can play and pause the video
             - input to store the rest time cookie for every sets in seconds with validation
+        - on the right side of the page you have all exercises you have in that day with the ability to select an exercise.

+# Screenshots